Petraeus scandal: Jill Kelley

-In the wake of the scandal, Kelley is being represented by defense lawyer Abbe D. Lowell and crisis management expert Judy Smith.
+During the investigations, Kelley was represented by defense lawyer Abbe D. Lowell and crisis management expert Judy Smith.
 Lowell was Chief Minority Counsel to the Democrats in the House of Representatives during the unsuccessful opposition of the impeachment of Bill Clinton in the Lewinsky scandal.
 Smith is founder, president and CEO of Smith and Company.
-Smith and her firm advised Monica Lewinsky.

 Natalie Khawam

 Natalie Khawam (born June 3, 1975) is an attorney in Florida.
 Khawam holds a Juris Doctor from Georgetown University Law Center in Washington, DC.
 She is also the identical twin sister of Jill Kelley.
 She was reportedly also friends with both General David Petraeus and General John R. Allen.
 Khawam was born in Beirut, Lebanon.

 According to White House sources, both Kelley and Khawam visited the White House three times from September to November 2012.
 The visits occurred after the FBI had begun investigating allegedly threatening and jealous emails Kelley said she received over her friendship with then-CIA Director Petraeus.
 Khawam had a relationship with Gerald Harrington, the vice chair of finance for John Kerry's 2004 presidential campaign.
 Harrington is a fundraiser for the Democratic Senatorial Campaign Committee (DSCC), the Democratic Congressional Campaign Committee (DCCC) and the Democratic National Committee (DNC), and it was Harrington that gave Khawam access to events hosted by Senator John Kerry, Senator Sheldon Whitehouse and Representative Patrick J. Kennedy.